superforecaster/cs-12200-project/README.txt

 This is a README of the files attached with this project:

-BACKEND:
+SUMMARY

+The project has the following components:

+Project proposal and presentation
+Data
+Backend
+Frontend

+CONTENT

+PROJECT PROPOSAL AND PRESENTATION
+- CS122-Project_Super Forecasters.docx:
+Project Proposal
+-Final-Presentation_2.pptx
+Final presentation of the project in the winter quarter 2017 -Super-Forecasters-Pitch2.pptx
+First presentation of the project in the winter quarter 2017

+DATA:
+MINI_DB:
+Database composed of 7 tables
+- raw_csv:
+Where the csv of the Mexican Ministry of Statistics are located
+- process_csv:
+Where the csv after been modified by
+-
+-
+-
+-
 DATA COLLECTION

-Data CSVﾕs folder: a collection of all the CSVﾕs of data i.e. 25 CSVﾕs.
-We used a handful of the CSVﾕs for our project i.e. 7 CSVﾕs.
+Data CSVﾃ不 folder: a collection of all the CSVﾃ不 of data i.e. 25 CSVﾃ不.
+We used a handful of the CSVﾃ不 for our project i.e. 7 CSVﾃ不.

 Python files:
 -csv_cleaning_function.py: